mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 You can find the full example in the script [linear-simple.fsx][5].

-The RANSAC setup is fairly simple:
+We setup the RANSAC algorithm:

 ``` fsharp
 let config: Configuration = {